 The Commonwealth Ministerial Action Group is made up of a rotating group of foreign ministers from eight countries, drawn from different regions, plus the foreign minister of the Commonwealth Chairperson-in-Office, the host of the previous Commonwealth Heads of Government Meeting.
 Its meetings are convened by the Commonwealth Secretary-General with the Commonwealth Secretariat providing secretarial support.

-The current members are: Kenya (Chair), Australia (Vice-Chair), Barbados, Belize, Ghana, Malaysia, Namibia, Samoa and the United Kingdom.
+The current members are: Samoa (Chair), Barbados, Belize, Canada, Ghana, Malta, Malaysia, Mauritius and Rwanda.